 Then, we came back to the green trail and walked westward on it.
-This part of the trail is quite boring and plain.
-Most of the walking is on a flat trail, but there was one place where there was a short yet steep climb.
+This part of the trail is quite dull and plain.
+Most of the walking is on a flat trail, but there was one place with a short yet steep climb.
 After about 2.3 km, we turned left onto a black-marked trail (4), and then the fun part began.

 Climbing Mount Saharonim

 The black trail passed through the Gevanim Night Campground (5).
-I have stayed here in the past with a big group, and it was fine.
-There are a few toilets, but that is it.
+I have stayed here with a big group in the past, and it was fine.
+There are a few toilets, but that’s it.

-From this point on, the trail is also overlapping the Israel National Trail, which is always fun.
-After passing the campground, we started climbing on a wide steep route.
+From this point on, the trail overlaps the Israel National Trail, which is always fun.
+After passing the campground, we started climbing on a wide, steep route.
 When we reached the top of the climb, we turned left onto a green-marked trail (6).
 Then, we continued to climb a bit more until we reached a beautiful viewpoint over this area of Ramon Crater.

 Hiking through Wadi Nekarot

 We reached the bottom of the mountain safely and turned right into Wadi Nekarot (8).
-It’s a wide wadi with a lot of small, white bedrocks.
-I guess people love this trail because of the magnificent walls, that stand on each side of the wadi.
-But I don’t like walking on the bedrocks.
+It’s a wide wadi with small, white bedrock.
+I guess people love this trail because of the magnificent walls that stand on each side of the wadi.
+But I don’t like walking on the bedrock.

-Wadi Nekarot is one of the largest wadis in the Negev Mountains, spanning to a length of 60 kilometers.
-This part of the wadi is called the Nekarot Horseshoe because the wadi goes in a shape of a horseshoe.
-If you can’t feel it, take a look at the map, and see what I’m talking about.
+Wadi Nekarot is one of the largest wadis in the Negev Mountains, spanning a length of 60 kilometers.
+This part of the wadi is called the Nekarot Horseshoe because the wadi goes in the shape of a horseshoe.
+If you can’t feel it, take a look at the map and see what I’m talking about.

 There were a lot of groups here.
-We tried to pass them as fast as possible, so they won’t delay us.
-We walked the horseshoe for about 1.2 km and then reached the narrower part of the wadi, where it turns to a tight gorge (9).
+We passed them as fast as possible so they wouldn’t delay us.
+We walked the horseshoe for about 1.2 km and then reached the narrower part of the wadi, where it turns into a tight gorge (9).
 The rock formations here are beautiful.
 In wintertime, after heavy rainfall, this part of the trail may be flooded.
 We stopped here for a tea break, enjoyed some shade, and celebrated the fact that we were able to bypass all the groups.

 To the dike

 After about 660 meters, we reached a junction with a red and a black trail (11).
 At this point, I also noticed that the wadi was no longer white.
-The white bedrocks had gone and were replaced by orange-reddish ground.
+The white bedrock had gone and was replaced by orange-reddish ground.
 Actually, at this point, we were leaving Wadi Nekarot and going into Wadi Ardon.
-Because Wadi Ardon drains out from the crater, its bedrocks are reddish.
+Because Wadi Ardon drains out from the crater, its bedrock is reddish.

 We left the blue-marked trail and continued straight on the black-marked trail.
-We continued for about 1.6 km until we reached the next interesting point of the trail – one of the crater’s dikes (12).
-It’s a magnificent tower of rock, formed inside a pre-existing rock.
-It was formed millions of years ago, when magma flowed through a crack in the rock and solidified.
+We continued for about 1.6 km until we reached the next exciting point of the trail – one of the crater’s dikes (12).
+It’s a magnificent tower of rock formed inside a pre-existing rock.
+It was created millions of years ago when magma flowed through a crack in the rock and solidified.
 We got close to it and examined its beautiful layers.